Normally blade speed for a high speed disperser is targetted at 5200 fpm (feet per minute).

 From an operator's perspective, one blade may function adequately in several different diameter tanks, resulting in less operator intervention.

-Below are three Calculators addressing the most common uses of the tip speed equation.
+Our Tip Speed Calculator addresses the most common uses of the tip speed equation.

 - Tip Speed - calculating tip speed based on a know blade diameter and rpm.

 - RPM - calculating rpm needed to develop a desired tip speed with a know blade diameter.